STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 An [Incident](/data-model/{{site.current_version}}/incident/IncidentType), on the other hand, captures information about something that already happened.
 As an example, "I saw 192.168.1.1 in my network traffic and here's how it affected me".

 Notice that those are two different statements and yet both describe the detection of 192.168.1.1 in network traffic.
-But, the indicator conveys information about something that might happen and how to find out while the incident conveys a description of something already happened.
+But, the indicator conveys information about something that might happen and how to find it, while the incident conveys a description of something already happened.

 Data providers often do not make this explicit distinction.
 Many open source intelligence feeds just give a list of IP addresses, potentially with an associated timestamp and maybe some bot name.
 Often the data is called "IPs of Interest" or "Botnet IPs".
-It's never really made clear whether the producer is suggesting that consumers should use the IPs in their detection tools or whether the producer is just indicating that they saw them.
+It is often not really made clear whether the producer is suggesting that consumers should use the IPs in their detection tools or whether the producer is just indicating that they saw them.

-When mapping this to STIX or producing similar content directly to STIX you're forced to resolve this ambiguity by choosing between an incident and an indicator.
+When mapping this to STIX or producing similar content directly to STIX, you're forced to resolve this ambiguity by choosing between an incident and an indicator.

 ## Considerations

 When deciding whether to create indicators or incidents (or both), consider the following question: *Am I conveying what was observed at some point in time, something to look for going forward, or both?*

-* Use **Incident** if you're describing something that was observed at a point in time for use in analysis or to track history over time.
+* Use an **Incident** if you're describing something that was observed at a point in time for use in analysis or to track history over time.
-* Use **Indicator** if you're conveying detection guidance (things to look for and potentially alert on).
-In some cases, the data will be sourced from something that you observed at a point in time but if your intent in conveying it is to say "look for these things" you should still use indicator instead of incident.
+* Use an **Indicator** if you're conveying detection guidance (things to look for and potentially alert on).
+In some cases, the data will be sourced from something that you observed at a point in time but if your intent in conveying it is to say "look for these things" you should still use an indicator instead of an incident.
 * Also note that you could do both: convey both detection guidance and the historical data that is the basis for this detection guidance.

-To summarize: use indicators, unless you explicitly want to convey data for analysis rather than detection guidance
+To summarize: use indicators, unless you explicitly want to convey data for analysis rather than detection guidance.

 ### Example - IP List